evelonapp/SDK/README.md

 **A SDK for getting and updating the NFTs created at Evelon.**

 - Get all the NFTs that you created at Evelon.
-- Modify any part of the NFTs like name , image, description etc.
+- Modify any part of the NFTs like name, image, description etc.

 ## Overview